nsrau/azure-docs.it-it/articles/container-registry/container-registry-geo-replication.md

 * Una volta configurata, ogni area in un registro con replica geografica è indipendente.
 I contratti di servizio del Registro Azure Container si applicano a ogni area con replica geografica.
 * Quando si esegue il push o il pull di immagini da un registro con replica geografica, Gestione traffico di Azure invia in background la richiesta al registro di sistema che si trova nell'area più vicina.
 * Una volta eseguito il push dell'aggiornamento di un'immagine o un tag nell'area più vicina, il Registro Azure Container impiega del tempo per replicare i livelli e i manifesti nelle rimanenti aree scelte.
 La replica delle immagini di grandi dimensioni richiede più tempo rispetto alla replica delle immagini più piccole.
 Immagini e tag vengono sincronizzati tra le aree di replica con un modello di coerenza finale.
-* Per gestire i flussi di lavoro che dipendono da aggiornamenti push a una replica geografica, è consigliabile configurare i [webhook](container-registry-webhook.md) per rispondere agli eventi di push. È possibile configurare webhook regionali all'interno di un registro con replica geografica per tenere traccia degli eventi push man mano che vengono completati tra le aree con replica geografica.
+* To manage workflows that depend on push updates to a geo-replicated , we recommend that you configure [webhooks](container-registry-webhook.md) to respond to the push events. È possibile configurare webhook regionali all'interno di un registro con replica geografica per tenere traccia degli eventi push man mano che vengono completati tra le aree con replica geografica.

 ## <a name="delete-a-replica"></a>Eliminare una replica

-Dopo aver configurato una replica per il registro, è possibile eliminarla in qualsiasi momento, se non è più necessaria.
-Eliminare una replica usando il portale di Azure o altri strumenti, ad esempio il comando [AZ ACR Replication Delete](/cli/azure/acr/replication#az-acr-replication-delete) nell'interfaccia della riga di comando di Azure.
+After you've configured a replica for your registry, you can delete it at any time if it's no longer needed.
+Delete a replica using the Azure portal or other tools such as the [az acr replication delete](/cli/azure/acr/replication#az-acr-replication-delete) command in the Azure CLI.

-Per eliminare una replica nel portale di Azure:
+To delete a replica in the Azure portal:

-1. Passare al Container Registry di Azure e selezionare **repliche**.
+1. Navigate to your Azure Container Registry, and select **Replications**.
-1. Selezionare il nome di una replica e selezionare **Elimina**.
-Confermare che si desidera eliminare la replica.
+1. Select the name of a replica, and select **Delete**.
+Confirm that you want to delete the replica.

 > [!NOTE]
-> Non è possibile eliminare la replica del registro di sistema nell' *area principale* del registro di sistema, ovvero il percorso in cui è stato creato il registro di sistema. È possibile eliminare la replica Home solo eliminando il registro di sistema.
+> You can't delete the registry replica in the *home region* of the registry, that is, the location where you created the registry.
+You can only delete the home replica by deleting the registry itself.

 ## <a name="geo-replication-pricing"></a>Prezzi della replica geografica